eth-cscs/cpp-course-2023/03_02_data_access_algorithms_ranges/p1_containers_algorithms_ranges.md

 <!-- _class: titlecover -->
 <!-- _footer: "" -->

-#### Peter Kardos
+#### Péter Kardos

 ---

-# C++ containers
+# Standard containers

-- You must've heard about `std::vector`, `std::map`, or `std::list`
+- Examples: `std::vector`, `std::map`, or `std::list`
-- The C++ standard library provides generic implementations of the most common data structures
+- C++ standard library: generic implementation of common data structures
 - Philosophy:
-    - The C++ standard specifies the properties of each container
+    - The standard specifies the properties of containers
-        - For example insertion has O(log(n)) time complexity
+        - Example: search in O(log(n))
-    - Standard libraries can choose any data structure to implement the container, as long as it satisfies the specification
+    - The standard implementation can choose any data structure for the container
+    - As long as it satisfies said properties
-        - For example, `std::map` may be a red-black tree or an AVL tree
+        - Example: `std::map` may be a red-black tree or an AVL tree
-        - Or `std::unordered_map` can use any hashing policy
 - Practical use:
-    - Don't implement your own data structures, C++ covers 99% of your cases
+    - The standard library covers most cases => Don't implement data structures yourself
-    - Be aware of the remaining 1% of cases
-        - C++ containers are designed to be good enough most often
+    - The standard library aims to be good enough most often => You may be faster in special cases
-        - Your application may benefit from a specialized container (e.g. Google's dense hash)
+        - Example: Google's dense hash vs sparse hash vs std::unordered_map

 ---

-# The list of all containers
+# Containers in the standard library

 <div class="twocolumns">
 <div>